jeromeandrewong/rome-builds/src/content/blog/Async Await.md

 ## 1. What are Promises

 A Javascript promise, simply put, is an unknown value now that might be known in the future.
-It manages a single async vlue that can be handled in the future.
+It manages a single async value that can be handled in the future.

 ### 1.1 States of a Promise